sparsell/quilt-a-long/NOTES.md

 [x] move logo attribution to footer (can I use it w/out attribution right below the icon?)
 [] add attribution link: hyperlinked to original source or use: thenounproject.com
 [] remove/hide nav bar on home page
-[] Get FAQ, About and www.charliepops.com links to work properly [] Spacing of footer contents (centering attribution)
+[x] Get FAQ, About and charlie pops IG links to work properly [] Spacing of footer contents (centering attribution, padding on R, L)